Calvinbullock/_myHome/README.md

 ## Bashrc
 This is where my custom bash prompt lives.
-It is based off of my-extravagant-zsh-prompt after the redditer user linked below modifyed it for bash.
+It is based off of my-extravagant-zsh-prompt after the redditer user linked below modified it for bash.
 I have made a lot of customizations to fit my needs and likes.
 - custom prompt with git statues